olczi095/bmi-calculator/README.md

 - For registered and logged in users additional great options:

     * saving the submitted data (e.g. weight or height) in account for possibility to using them next time
     * saving the calculated values (e.g. BMI value) to check them next time and for example to compare last and current weight and notice the progress

+## API

+### Person Model API

+The API for the 'Person' model which utilizes ViewSets and token-based authorization.
+It allows admin to perform CRUD operations, while allowing owners to read and update their own 'Person' instances.

+### CalculatedData API

+The CalculatedDataAPI utilizes token-based authorization.
+It includes two classes: 'CalculatedDataListView' for listing data with admin permissions, and 'CalculatedDataDetailView' for retrieving and deleting individual instances with owner or admin permissions.

+### Functional API

+A more functional API built on class-based views used for calculating BMI, BMR and TMR values, based on provided information, available for everyone.

 ## Screenshots
 <br />